Skip to content

 There are some restrictions on changing the default label.

-• You can only change the default label to point to a label that exists and is not archived.
+• You can only change the default label to point to a label that exists and isn't archived.

 • You can't change the default label if policy checks are enabled.